Best Door and Window Sensors of 2024

 con Doesn't always work with other Zigbee hubs

-The Aqara app is easy enough to use, but we think this brand's bigger strength lies in how it links to other smart devices.
+The Aqara app is easy enough to use, but this brand's bigger strength lies in how it links to other smart devices.
 We love Aqara's smart home compatibility with Amazon Alexa, Apple HomeKit, Google Assistant, IFTTT, and Zigbee.
 This makes Aqara a little more flexible than YoLink, though it's not cross-compatible with most other Zigbee hubs.
 Still, we think this is a great door and window sensor option for most smart homes.

 Although we take issue with the Aqara Smart Hub costing around $50 by itself without sensors, we're glad that it comes with a built-in siren to help you listen for intruders.
 It also has LED lights you can use as a strobe alarm or nightlight.
 The hub doesn't come with any sensors, but at least it's affordable to add more Aqara door sensors (about $18 each).